zeromq/czmq/README.md

 #### zchunk - work with memory chunks

 The zchunk class works with variable sized blobs.
-Not as efficient as ØMQ's messages but they do less weirdness and so are easier to understand.
+Not as efficient as MQ's messages but they do less weirdness and so are easier to understand.
 The chunk class has methods to read and write chunks from disk.